 Bear in mind that an annual increase in your state pension may increase the extra amount paid.
 Therefore, if you know you will defer your state pension, you must factor the extra amount from the deferral and other pensions into your retirement planning.

 How to calculate and claim the state pension

-If you plan to continue working beyond your State Pension age, you can still claim your pension as soon as you reach the pension age in the UK.
+If you plan to continue working beyond your state pension age, you can still claim your pension as soon as you reach the UK pension age.
 You also have the option to defer claiming your pension.
-Any delay in taking your State Pension can increase the amount you receive when you claim it in the future.
+Any delay in taking your state pension can increase the amount you receive when you claim it in the future.